Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/instance/_index.md

 ---
 title: Instance
-description: An instance is a metadata container that is used to track the status and progress of one interaction between an App user and owner.
+description: An instance is a metadata container that is used to track the status and progress of one interaction between an app user and owner.
 toc: true
 tags: [api]
 weight: 40